DialecticSecurity/DialecticSecurity/README.md

 # Dialectic Security

-## 🇪🇺 EU Compliance Services
+## 🌍 Global Compliance Services

-We assist startups and growing teams in navigating the complexities of European cybersecurity regulations.
-Whether you're preparing for the EU’s [NIS2 Directive](https://nis2directive.eu/what-is-nis2/) or ensuring [GDPR](https://gdpr.eu/) compliance, we provide practical, tailored audits that align with your business needs.
+We assist startups and growing teams in navigating the complexities of cybersecurity regulations across Europe, Saudi Arabia, and the UAE.
+Whether you're preparing for the EU’s [NIS2 Directive](https://nis2directive.eu/what-is-nis2/), ensuring [GDPR](https://gdpr.eu/) compliance, aligning with Saudi Arabia's [National Cybersecurity Authority (NCA)](https://nca.gov.sa/en/), or adhering to the UAE's [Cybersecurity Council (CSC)](https://csc.gov.ae/en/home), we provide practical, tailored audits that align with your business needs.
 Our services include risk assessments, incident response planning, and data protection strategies, all designed to simplify compliance without hindering your growth.

 ## 🔐 Our Services